Knetic/go-namedParameterQuery/README.md

 But if your query uses lowercase variable names (as mine did), your struct will need to have exportable field names (as above) you can translate between the two with a tag.

-Activity
---

-If this repository hasn't been updated in a while, it's probably because I don't have any outstanding issues to work on - it's not because I've abandoned the project.
-If you have questions, issues, or patches; I'm completely open to pull requests, issues opened on github, or emails from out of the blue.

 License
 --